 Photo 3: Wire the new fixture

-Mount the light fixture according to the manufacturer’s instructions.
+Mount the motion sensors according to the manufacturer’s instructions.
 Run the wires through the rubber gasket.
 Then connect the neutral wires (white), hot wires (black) and ground wires (green or bare copper) with wire connectors.

 Photo 4: Mount the fixture